MocaCDev/extras/python/yal_lang/README.md

 -[ This represents a multi-line message within a .py file ]-

--- PLEASE NOTE: When you are gathering a integer as input, please type INTEGER(gather_input())
+-- PLEASE NOTE: When you are gathering a integer as input, please type INTEGER(gather_input()) -[
+  PLEASE NOTE: The yal language is a key-sensitive language.
+If you write any keywords in a message or anywhere else within the language, it will compile it as lines of Python code and will most likely return an error
+]-

 -- This is a function in yal, also known as a "def" in python -- Notice, we type "then" instead of ":" to indicate that we are starting the function.